SanderMertens/flecs/docs/FlecsQueryLanguage.md

 The `optional` operator, specified with the `?` character, optionally matches a component.
 Optional terms do not change which entities are matched by a query, but can be useful for various reasons:

 - Fetching a component in a query is more efficient than `get`
-- It allows for a single query to do what would otherwise have to be split up across severael queries
+- It allows for a single query to do what would otherwise have to be split up across several queries

 The following expression is an example of a query with an `optional` operator: